Our panel of procurement experts share their secrets for achieving stakeholder alignment on your indirect purchasing approach

 “In addition, we use rebates a lot,” he adds.
 “We go to great pains with our finance people to try to ensure that the rebates from the savings that stakeholders make the company are funnelled back to the sites.”

 “We don’t sit in the office five days a week – we actually get out there and engage with stakeholders” Kevin Cheetham, Category Manager at Ibstock Brick

 A close working relationship with front-line engineers is vital for an effective MRO procurement strategy, but changing practices can be a slow process.
-“I think the relationship between procurement and the engineers is crucial,” says Mike England, President EMEA, RS.
+“I think the relationship between procurement and the engineers is crucial,” says Mike England, Chief Operating Officer for RS Components.
 “You need to find ways to show stakeholders that the procurement strategy of vendor consolidation is aligned to the long-term engineering and maintenance strategy.

 “Technology should help the process but there is a balance to be struck between the human connection with procurement, operations management and engineering, and how technology and data will ultimately support that,” he adds.
 “Arguably, I would say that neither is usually aligned.
 Human interaction isn’t aligned, and neither is the future strategy of data and technology.”

 England is a firm believer that organisations and suppliers such as RS will achieve that alignment, but that it will take work and a willingness to co-operate.
 “I don’t think we can get away from the fact that over the next five to 10 years there will be the expectation that somebody can pick up their mobile phone, find what they need and place an order,” he says.
 “There needs to be a mindset shift away from the traditional way that purchasing and engineering have worked, towards one that will be in a much more technically enabled world.

 “The challenge for all of us – businesses and suppliers – is to put ourselves in the shoes of an engineer in five years’ time and work backwards.”